smitherd9/chances_deathNYC/README.md

 # What Are The Chances?  -- Death in NYC

-What Are The Chances? -- Death in NYC is an app designed to give users an idea of their likely cause of death based on data from NYC's Department of Health and Open Data API.
+[What are the Chances? -- Death in NYC](https://calm-sands-83203.herokuapp.com/) is an app designed to give users an idea of their likely cause of death based on data from NYC's Department of Health and Open Data API.